-Our final New Voices entry of the year is here!
+Our final New Voices entry of 2021 is here!
 “A Banana” by Taylor Craven is an absurd, crushing flash about a Banana Horse.
 The earnestness of the narrator in asserting her banana is a horse compels you to believe her, and to look past the loneliness and crushing lack of self-confidence that live between the lines.

 I had never seen a banana gallop like a horse, until that day, when I held one in my hand and decided it was a horse, rocking it back and forth on the table, its beautiful yellow coat shining in the shaky fluorescents, oh, the slickest I’ve ever seen.
 I had taken it from the bowl on top of the fridge, just like the others, but this one was different, for a reason I can’t explain.
 It was a beautiful and interesting horse, I decided, so that I’d have somebody to keep me company all the time.
 Much better than a person, yes.
 Some people keep plants and water them, or tend to vast collections or trash, but I wanted a horse, merely for the fact that I had seen one before.
 Do you know how they move?
 Smooth.